FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Operators/README.md

 // Determine eligibility to drive and print the result
 ```

-**Expected Output**: A statement indicating whether the person meets the driving eligibility criteria.
+**Expected output**: A statement indicating whether the person meets the driving eligibility criteria.